MarvelousHopefull/DataXflow/external_stimuli/Readme.txt

 drawStates.m		Draws the time curves of the resulting states x

-In order to execute the Matlabfile, one needs a Matlab version with a symbolic math toolbox.
+In order to execute the Matlab-file, one needs a Matlab version with a symbolic math toolbox.
 Additionally the parallel computing toolbox is recommended.
-If this toolbox is not available, then just put “for” instead of “parfor” in the function createJacobian.m.
+If this toolbox is not available, then just put ï¿½forï¿½ instead of ï¿½parforï¿½ in the function createJacobian.m.